flatironinstitute/mountainlab-js/README.md

 ml-list-processors
 ```

 This should list the names of all the available processors.
-If you only installed `mountainlab`, then it will be just the very few system processors that are distributed with mountainlab.
+If you only installed `mountainlab`, then it will be just the very few system processors that are distributed with MountainLab.
 If you installed `mountainsort`, you should see processors in the list beginning with `ml_epyhs` and `ml_ms4alg`, among others.

 ### Step 4: Configuration

 As you will learn from running the ```ml-config``` command, MountainLab can be configured by setting environment variables.
 Ideally these should should be specified in the `$CONDA_PREFIX/etc/mountainlab/mountainlab.env` file, but those values can also be overridden by setting the variables by command-line in the terminal.
-You can always check whether these have been successfully set for the current instance of mountainlab by running `ml-config` after making changes.
+You can always check whether these have been successfully set for the current instance of MountainLab by running `ml-config` after making changes.

 The following are some of the configuration variables (they each have a default value if left empty):
 * `ML_TEMPORARY_DIRECTORY` -- the location where temporary data files are stored (default: /tmp/mountainlab-tmp)